codeway-0841/Bugged.dev/content/posts/Tree-shaking/Tree-shaking.md

 ```

 ## Note
 I think you should use or implement this feature because reducing the build size is so important and the users love the speed.
-In the previous [article](/post/Next-Dynamic-imports), I said to use the Dynamic imports feature When you have TTFB issues, and if you use it always, It will affect the TTFB and slows it down sometimes, But Tree shaking is a great feature, So use it always when You can.
+In the previous [article](/post/Next-Dynamic-imports), I said to use the Dynamic imports feature When you have TTFB issues, and if you use it always, It will affect the TTFB and slows it down sometimes, But Tree shaking is a great feature, So use it always when you can.

-I hope you enjoyed this small article and You know We don't have likes or comments here, but you can share it.
+I hope you enjoyed this small article and You know we don't have likes or comments here, but you can share it.
 If you wanted to tell me something, tell me in twitter or mention me anywhere else, You can create an issue in GitHub too. 🐞